Add data to a composite index

 Create chart to identify largest groups

-In this section, you will create charts to visualize disaggregated data by the largest specific Asian groups in the county.
+Next, you'll create charts to visualize disaggregated data by the largest specific Asian groups in the county.

 A blank chart view and the Chart Properties pane appear.